 I rest in the grace of the world, and am free.

 I woke this morning and knew I had a choice.
 I could stay angry and grief-stricken or I could choose to reside in gratitude.
-As I returned to gratitude, I felt my whole body unwind.
-I looked around my home and realized how much I had to be grateful for.
-My friends, my clients who entrust me with their stories, my garden, the birds that grace my feeders, the seven miles of nature trails out my back gate, and so much more.
-These bring me joy and take me out of the anger and grief.
-Nature brings me back to my center.
+Returning to gratitude, I felt my whole body unwind.
+I have so much to be grateful for.
+My friends and family, my clients who entrust me with their stories, my garden filled with spring flowers, and the birds that grace my feeder.
+These are what bring me joy in life.
+When I reside in gratitude I am present to all that surrounds me.

 I will not bury my head in the sand.
 I’ll continue to take action when I feel others are being unjustly treated, but I choose not to linger there.
 I choose to return to gratitude, joy, and hope.
 May you choose to reside in gratitude for your health and well-being as you move through these difficult times our country is facing.

 This is a modified version of an earlier post.